Ahmad Kaabour: Singer

 Early on in his career, he produced a body of work dedicated to Palestine and its people, which evolved to encompass issues concerning his home country Lebanon and its struggles.
 His music portrays his belief in the power of music in shedding light on humanitarian causes, and its ability to make a difference.
 He has released six studio albums to date, and continues to produce music for children's theater, television, film and other media.

 Actor

-Kaabour started his career as an actor by taking roles in several plays during the 70s and 80s, as in "Shi Fashil" with Ziad Rahbani in 1983.
-Later on he appeared "Nagi El Ali" alongside Nour El Sharif in 1991.
+Kaabour started his career as an actor by taking roles in several plays during the 70s and 80s, as in Shi Feshil (lit.
+Failure) with Ziad Rahbani in 1983.
+Later on he appeared in the biographical film of Naji al-Ali alongside Nour El-Sherif in 1991.
 He made his international film debut playing the featured role of Wadie Haddad in the historical epic Carlos, which premiered at the 2010 Cannes Film Festival.